CAcquaviva/mcp-konnect/README.md

-# Kong Konnect MCP Server - Acqua
+# Kong Konnect MCP Server

 A Model Context Protocol (MCP) server for interacting with Kong Konnect APIs, allowing AI assistants to query and analyze Kong Gateway configurations, traffic, and analytics.